Law Offices of Chris M. Ingram

 United States v.
 Carmean, 174 F.2d 151 (2nd Cir.
 1949); United States v.
 Mulvey, 232 F. 513 (2nd Cir.
 1926); In Vasicek, 271 F. 326 (E.D.
 Mo.
 1921); In re Di Giovine, 242 F. 741 (W.D.N.Y.
 1917)

-Over time, it became clear that some people were using their Green Cards primarily for convenience, residing outside the U.S. for extended periods and only returning to meet the basic eligibility requirements for citizenship.
-To address this, Congress enacted supplemental legislation in 1952 requiring not just continuous residency but also physical presence in the U.S. for at least half of the qualifying period.
+Historically, some used Green Cards for convenience, spending extended periods abroad and returning only to meet basic citizenship requirements.
+To address this, Congress passed the 1952 Act, mandating physical presence in the U.S. for at least half of the qualifying period, adding complexity for frequent international travelers.

 Attorney Chris M. Ingram